A geometric dynamical system with relation to billiards: Introduction

 In the case where a closed curve is strictly contained within a polygon formed by the intersecting lines composing $X_m$, the closed curve does not cross over any lines in the space, so the angles of incidence implicitly define angles of reflection.
 Hence, when the parameters of the closed curve are such that the angles of incidence equal the angles of reflection, or the angles of reflection are a function of the angles of incidence, the closed curve corresponds to a periodic billiard trajectory obeying the mirror law of reflection or some modified reflection law.
 However, all closed curves need not correspond to a periodic billiard trajectory.

 This paper is organized into two main parts, separated by study of two related dynamical systems.
 In the first, from Sections \ref{sec:prelim} through \ref{sec:closed}, we define a dynamical system that provides controllable and predictable behavior, which we use to prove Theorem \ref{thm1}.
 In the second part, from Sections \ref{sec:dist} through \ref{sec:periodic}, we redefine components of the dynamical system given in Section \ref{sec:prelim} in a way that introduces discontinuities.
-The introduction of such discontinuities leads to far more complex dynamics that can share characteristics with piecewise isometries (see \cites{goetz1, goetz2} for review) and generalizes \cite{everett}.
+The introduction of such discontinuities leads to far more complex dynamics that shares characteristics with piecewise isometries, the farthest point map on compact metric spaces, and generalizes \cite{everett}.
 We prove a theorem that asserts orbits of this system are asymptotically stable when particular geometric conditions are satisfied.